coconutswallow/Guides/_resources/discord-login.md

 });
 ```

-The application does not use this endpoint to retrieve another guild, another member, or a complete guild member list.
+The application does not use this endpoint to retrieve another guild, or any personal information about the user.

 ## Data intentionally saved